 Mode of Transport: Norm's Heli

-Pre-Release Pool Bill Fry the Science Guy has demonstrated that he is confident eating fish on his own.
-He has been moved to a larger pool where he can learn how to compete for fish with other harbour seals.
+Pre-Release Pool Bill Fry the Science Guy has demonstrated that he is confident eating fish on his and that he can compete for food with other harbour seals.
+He has been moved to a larger pool where he can further test and improve his skills.
 He will move between pools as he progresses further and develops his skills until he reaches his release weight.
 It can take just a few weeks or several months before a patient is ready for release, depending on health status and treatment plan, weight gain and transport availability.

 Bill may be a tiny pup... but he's in a big pool now!